ettheberge/ettheberge/README.md

 # Introduction #

 Hello, reader!
-My name is Emilie Théberge - currently a MSc. student in UBC's Medical Genetics Program.
-I'm co-supervised by [Dr. Jessica Dennis](https://twitter.com/JessicaKDennis) and [Dr. Wendy Robinson](https://twitter.com/wprobins27), and I can be found between their labs at BC Children's Hospital Research Institute (BCCHRI).
+My name is Emilie Théberge, and I recently finished my MSc. in Medical Genetics at UBC.
+You may read my thesis [here](), titled: "Investigating sex differences in the polygenic risk of major depressive disorder and shared associations with cardiovascular disease".
+Currently I work as clinical research coordinator in a few heart disease studies at VGH, and am applying for medical schools.

-## My Research #
+## This repo #

-For my Master's thesis, I am investigating sex differences in polygenic risk of depression subtypes and shared associations with cardiovascular disease.

-Depression is complex and heterogeneous, and there are a number of ways to subtype it - I'd refer to this excellent paper from [Cai et al. (2019)](https://academic.oup.com/hmg/article/29/R1/R10/5860824) to get introduced to this trait's complexity, if you're interested.
-Cardiovascular disease is a broad term, and I am going to be investigating outcomes (ie. myocardial infarction, "heart attacks") typically associated with coronary artery disease.
+I will eventually be putting some code and other materials on here from my thesis work.
+Stay tuned!

+Otherwise, I made an "Intro to Coding" repo aimed at beginners who are just stepping into the computational world with the aim to analyze data - but not knowing the languages yet, or where to start.
+So, I made this resource to hopefully be a helpful "launch pad" from which people could individualize their own learning journeys - if you're one of those people, I hope you find it helpful!